List of Mermaid Melody Pichi Pichi Pitch characters: Marine World

 Caren is the Mermaid Princess of the Antarctic Ocean, keeper of the purple pearl, and twin sister of Noel.
 In the anime, she first appears as the winner of a beauty contest that the main trio enters.
 In the first season, Tarō asks her about his mermaid, and she later blames Rina for Noel's kidnapping.
 Even after things are straightened out, she chooses to go find Noel alone.
 She is Noel's polar opposite, having a mysterious personality.
 Caren and Noel are twins, born on opposite sides of the Earth.
 Even though the two had not met before, Caren cares most for Noel and would do anything to save her, even if it meant Caren having to find her on her own.
 While she is cold and distant in the first season, she is found to be wild, humorous, and even a bit strange in the second.
 Caren finds a boy named Subaru Carraford Hashimoto, a British glaciologist helped resolve a meltdown in the Pure season episode 15.
 Her idol form is Purple Pearl Voice.
-Some fans refer to Caren's name as Karen.